Chrysoberyl Cat's Eye Gemstone Information

 Chrysoberyl Cat's Eye: Varieties or Similar Gemstones: Back to Top

-Chrysoberyl cat's eye has several mineral associations, including muscovite, biotite, microcline and albite.
+Chrysoberyl cat's eye is one variety of the chrysoberyl gemstone family.
+Golden chrysoberyl is more common than cat's eye, while chromium-rich alexandrite is considered the rarest and most valuable member of the chrysoberyl group.
+In addition, chrysoberyl has several mineral associations, including muscovite, biotite, microcline and albite.
 There are a few closely related gems, and various gems that can cause confusion, such as other cat's eye gemstones, including cat's eye tourmaline and cat's eye apatite.

 Chrysoberyl Cat's Eye Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top